 8.6.
 Review and Ranking by the College Awards Committee.
 All applications received by the Dean shall be sent to the College Awards Committee.
 The College Awards Committee shall review and rank the submissions.
-The College Awards Committee shall then forward the nominees’ submitted materials, along with the Committee’s evaluation, recommendation, and ranking, to the Academic Senate.
+The College Awards Committee shall then forward the top-ranked nominees’ submitted materials, along with the Committee’s evaluation, recommendation, and ranking of other nominees, to the Academic Senate.

 8.7.
 College Award Committee: See 5.7 for information concerning the College Awards Committee.

 8.8.
-Review by the University Awards Committee: The University Awards Committee shall make the final selection of the award recipient(s) from the ranked nominees forwarded by the College Awards Committees.
+Review by the University Awards Committee: The University Awards Committee shall make the final selection of the award recipient(s) from the top- ranked nominees forwarded by the College Awards Committees.
 The name(s) of the award recipient(s) shall be forwarded to the Chair of the Academic Senate and shall be announced.

 9.0 THE NICHOLAS PERKINS HARDEMAN ACADEMIC LEADERSHIP AWARD

 9.1.
 Purpose: The Nicholas Perkins Hardeman Academic Leadership Award is designed to acknowledge publicly and reward significant contributions to the principle and practice of shared governance at California State University, Long Beach.
 The award shall be presented to the recipient at a scheduled Academic Senate meeting before the end of the spring semester.
 The recipient of the Award shall be publicly recognized at the university's fall convocation.
-There is only one (1) award granted annually.
+One (1) award granted annually.

-History: This award was first presented on April 27, 1989 due to the generosity of an anonymous donor.
-The donor requested that the first recipient of the award be Professor Ben Cunningham, Journalism, and Chair of the Academic Senate.
-In 1991-92, based on an Academic Senate Resolution, it was renamed the Nicholas Perkins Hardeman Academic Leadership Award.
-Since 1993-94 the award has been given on behalf of the Presidents' Associates, since funds from the endowment given by the anonymous donor were no longer available.

 9.2.
 Eligibility.
 All faculty, including emeriti faculty (within five [5] years of the date of retirement), with the exception of previous award recipients, are eligible.
 Nominees must have been employed by the University for a minimum of five (5) years.

 9.3.
 Nomination: Nominations for the Hardeman Academic Leadership Award may be submitted by university faculty, staff, administrators, students, and alumni/ae.
 Nominators may nominate only one (1) candidate for this award in a given academic year.
 The letter of nomination, signed by the nominator(s), shall identify the nominee and shall provide a brief rationale for the nomination.
 Nomination letters are due to the Academic Senate.